Sewing Machines with recognizable

 Sewing machines like this typically date from

 nearly every household had one or more.
-Much like cars are sold
+Much like cars and

-today, Sears wanted to sell a new one to the modern seamstresses / housewife every
+today, Sears wanted to sell a new one to the modern seamstresses / housewife,

-year or two and were constantly changing the name or look of their machines
+year or two.
+They would constantly change the name or cosmetic look of their

 to try and accomplish that.